-But for all the new features coming our way, it’s worth taking a minute to consider an old battle going on between two display types.
+For all the new technologies that have come our way in recent times, it’s worth taking a minute to consider an old battle going on between two display types.
 Two display types that can be found across monitors, TVs, mobile phones, cameras and pretty much any other device that has a screen.

 In one corner is LED (light-emitting diode).
 It’s the most common type of display on the market, however, it might be unfamiliar because there’s slight labelling confusion with LCD (liquid crystal display).

 For display purposes the two are the same, and if you see a TV or smartphone that states it has an ‘LED’ screen, it’s an LCD.
 The LED part just refers to the lighting source, not the display itself.